-The Chinese market is undeniably lucrative for the savy business looking to expand their operations.
-It can however be notoriously difficult to break into for market entrants, or even for business that needs to re-adapt due to changing market & consumer demands.
+The Chinese market is undeniably lucrative for savvy businesses looking to expand their operations.
+However, It can be notoriously difficult to break into for market entrants, or even for a business that needs to re-adapt due to changing market & consumer demands.
 As one of China’s largest digital marketing companies, we have helped scores of businesses grow in China with intelligent strategy & flexibility at the forefront of their success.

-Targeted Visibility & Reputation
+1. Targeted Visibility & Reputation

-Online Media & Mobile Marketing Dominates
+2. Online Media & Mobile Marketing Dominates

 In China online really dominates.
 Traditional media and offline marketing are dying the world over.
 China really embraced the digital revolution and now has the largest internet penetration rate for a developing nation globally, at a whopping 65%.
 There are also 550 million smartphones in China.